Sources of Additional Financial Support

 Applications are invited to the Colin Matthew Fund, for small grants to support travel for the purposes of research.
 The grants are intended to support research for a thesis on an historical topic: applicants must be undergraduate or graduate students at the University.

 The Committee for the Fund hopes to make a number of awards up to a total value of £5,000: the maximum value of an individual award will be £500.

-To apply for the Colin Matthew Fund, please complete the form below by Friday of Fifth Week of Trinity Term, 31 May 2022.
+Applications for the Colin Matthew Fund open at the start of Trinity Term.
+To apply, please complete the form below by Friday of Fifth Week of Trinity Term, 26 May 2023.
 Applicants are asked to ensure that their tutor or supervisor writes a letter in support of their application by the same date.

 Applicants will be informed of the outcome before the end of Trinity Term.
 Applications for The Colin Matthew Travel Grant should be made via the online form below:

 The Gladstone Memorial Trust Travel Fund